wjsutton/python_charmers/challenges/day_06_fake_data.md

 ### Day 06: Build a fake dataset

-Today we’ll be diving into the Python's faker package to build a fake list of employees and their details.
+Today we’ll be diving into Python's faker package to build a fake list of employees and their details.

 **Task: Pip install faker**